SUSE/skuba/ci/infra/azure/README.md

         used by the Azure Cluster API provider.
       * Slow disk?
 Right now we're using the most performing disk SKU
   * Cloud Provider Integration is **not** enabled yet.
-  * availability zones: right now these are not used.